touchlab/SKIE/README.md

 In the above example the configuration is applied only to declarations from the `co.touchlab` package.
 The argument represents a prefix that is matched against the declaration's fully qualified name.
-You can target all declarations (by passing an empty string), everything in a package or just a single class.
+You can target all declarations (by passing an empty string), everything in a package, just a single class, etc.

 The `group` block can be called multiple times so that declarations can have different configurations.
 For example: